arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 ![Portenta Machine Control CAN bus interface terminals](assets/user-manual-21.png)

-The onboard CAN transceiver of the Portenta Machine Control is the TJA1049 from NXP Semiconductors.
+The onboard CAN transceiver of the Portenta Machine Control is the TJA1049 from NXP®.
 The TJA1049 is a specialized high-speed CAN transceiver for various applications, especially in automotive and high-speed CAN networks.
 The third-generation device offers enhanced electromagnetic compatibility (EMC) and ESD protection.
 This transceiver also features a low-current standby mode with a wake-up function and is compatible with microcontrollers ranging from 3 to 5 VDC.
 Adhering to the ISO11898 standard, the TJA1049 ensures reliable communication at data rates up to 5 Mbps, making it an optimal choice for High-Speed (HS) CAN networks that require efficient low-power operation modes.

 Some of the key capabilities of the onboard CAN transceiver in the Portenta Machine Control include: